-Item No Item Description Units Approx. Unit Prices in Numbers Bid Amount in Numbers ' Quantities Dollars Cents Dollars Cents BROUGHT F ORWARD: 506.184 Containment System and Pollution Control Measures - I-295 Southbound Underpass Lump Sum 506.191 Disposal of Special Waste or Hazardous Waste - Shaker Road Underpass Lump Sum 1 506.192 Disposal of Special Waste or Hazardous Waste - Weymouth Road Underpass Lump Sum 1 506.193 Disposal of Special Waste or Hazardous Waste - Bennett Road Underpass Lump Sum 1 506.194 Disposal of Special Waste or Hazardous Waste - I-295 Southbound Underpass Lump Sum 1 526.306 Temporary Concrete Barrier, Type I - Supplied by Authority (600 LF) Lump Sum 1 527.341 Work Zone Crash Cushion - TL-2 Unit 2 619.1202 Temporary Mulch Lump Sum 1 629.05 Hand Labor, Straight Time Hour 40 631.35 Foreman Hour 20 652.3611 Maintenance of Traffic Control Devices - Shaker Road Underpass Lump Sum 1 CAI RRIED FORW ARD:

-Item No Item Description Units Approx. Quantities Units Units Inite Promi Unit Prices in Numbers Bid Amount in Numbers Quantitics Dollars Cents Dollars Cents BRO OUGHT FORWARD: : 652.3612 Maintenance of Traffic Control Devices - Weymouth Road Underpass Lump Sum 1 652.3613 Maintenance of Traffic Control Devices - Bennett Road Underpass Lump Sum 1 652.3614 Maintenance of Traffic Control Devices - I-295 Southbound Underpass Lump Sum 1 659.10 Mobilization Lump Sum 1 TOTAL: •
+Item No Item Description Units Approx. Unit Prices in Numbers Bid Amount in Numbers Quantities Dollars Cents Dollars Cents BROUGHT F ORWARD: 506.192 Disposal of Special Waste or Hazardous Waste - Weymouth Road Underpass Lump Sum 1 506.193 Disposal of Special Waste or Hazardous Waste - Bennett Road Underpass Lump Sum 1 526.306 Temporary Concrete Barrier, Type I - Supplied by Authority (600 LF) Lump Sum 1 527.341 Work Zone Crash Cushion - TL-2 Unit 2 619.1202 Temporary Mulch Lump Sum 1 629.05 Hand Labor, Straight Time Hour 40 631.35 Foreman Hour 20 652.3611 Maintenance of Traffic Control Devices - Shaker Road Underpass Lump Sum 1 652.3612 Maintenance of Traffic Control Devices - Weymouth Road Underpass Lump Sum 1 652.3613 Maintenance of Traffic Control Devices - Bennett Road Underpass Lump Sum 1 659.10 Mobilization Lump Sum 1 TOTAL: · 1

-Acknowledgment is hereby made of and Specifications: the following Addenda received since issuance of the Plans Accompanying this Proposal is a an original bid bond, cashiers or certified check or Bank, for, payable and the undersigned should fail to execute a C Turnpike Authority as set forth in the Specific equal to Five (5%) Percent of the Total A undersigned, but not less than \$500.00, obtain Proposal shall be accepted by the Maine Turnpike Authority Contract with, and furnish the security required by the Maine Cations, within the time fixed therein, an amount of money Amount of the Proposal for the Contract awarded to the ned out of the original bid bond, cashier's or certified check apike Authority; otherwise the check will be returned to the The performance of said Work under Subsection 107.1. this Contract will be completed during the time specified in failure to complete the Work within the tilliquidated damages in the amount or amounts - Partnership/Corporation under the laws of the State of all office at (SEAL) (SEAL) (SEAL) Affix Corporate Seal or Power of Attorney Where Applicable By: Its:
+Acknowledgment is hereby made of and Specifications: f the following Addenda received since issuance of the Plans Accompanying this Proposal is an original bid bond, cashiers or certified check or Bank, for , payable and the undersigned should fail to execute a Turnpike Authority as set forth in the Specific equal to Five (5%) Percent of the Total undersigned, but not less than \$500.00, obtain Secondary of the Proposal shall be accepted by the Maine Turnpike Authority of Contract with, and furnish the security required by the Maine ifications, within the time fixed therein, an amount of money Amount of the Proposal for the Contract awarded to the ained out of the original bid bond, cashier's or certified check rnpike Authority; otherwise the check will be returned to the The performance of said Work under Subsection 107.1. er this Contract will be completed during the time specified in • e of this Contract and that I (we) will, in the event of my (our) time limit named above, pay to Maine Turnpike Authority ats stated in the Specifications. - l/Partnership/Corporation under the laws of the State of the order of the laws of the State of the laws (SEAL) (SEAL) (SEAL) Affix Corporate Seal or Power of Attorney Where Applicable By: Its:

-Information below to be typed or prin ited where applicable:
+Information below to be typed or prin ted where applicable:

 INDIVIDUAL:

 (Name) (Address)

 PARTNERSHIP - Name and Address s of General Partners:

 (Name) (Address)

 INCORPORATED COMPANY:

 (President) (Address)

 (Vice-President) (Address)

 (Secretary) (Address)

 (Treasurer) (Address)